How to Create an Employment Checklist?

 An employment checklist is a written document or questionnaire usually used by human resource managers for their company's employment process of a new employee.
 The contents of an employment checklist could either be a background check of a new hire, an employee's job description, and other factors of an employment process.
-Moreover, employment checklist is also used for other human resource tasks such as employee documentations, payroll processing, and the recording of employees who violated the policies stated in company's official employee handbook.
+Moreover, the employment checklist is also used for other human resource tasks such as employee documentation, payroll processing, and the recording of employees who violated the policies stated in the company's official employee handbook.

 To help you create an effective employment checklist for your company's employment process, we have gathered a few tips that you can apply when doing so.

 The overview will give the new employee an idea of what the checklist will be all about.
 Let them know if it's for a background check or an agreement regarding the company policies.
 Moving forward, the disclaimer must state the sanctions and consequences should the new employee provide false responses on the checklist, especially on his/her background.
 It should also state that once he/she affixes his/her signature on the checklist, it signifies that every response he/she made is truthful.
 There are hr checklist templates and employment checklist templates on the internet that have a given overview and disclaimer.
 You should check them out for reference.
 Or better yet, download them.